ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

    * 5.2.1 As the transfer is successful at this point, the currentVersionNumber must be updated as if the whole operation was successful before throwing the exception.
   * 5.3 This exception can in principle be avoided by chosing a user data type that can fit the data without overflow when reading, or small enough so the process variable can hold the data without overflow when writing.
 New implementations should not throw this exception.
 Instead a check should be done in the constructor and a ChimeraTK::logic_error should be thrown (see 6.2.4) (*).

 * 6. ChimeraTK::logic_error must follow strict conditions.
+It is thrown, if the application (including its configuration files) does not behave as expected.
   * 6.1 logic_errors must be deterministic.
 They must always be avoidable by calling the corresponding test functions before executing a potentially failing action (*), and must occur if the logical condition is not fulfilled and the function is called anyway.
   * 6.2 Any logic_error must be thrown as early as possible(*).
 They are thrown **if and only if** one of the following conditions are met:
     * 6.2.1 A register does not exists my that name